devetek/cloud-provisioner/sdlc/README.md

 ## Basic

-In this folder will contains all the necessary information to understand the structure and how to operate kubernetes platform for LLM projects.
+This directory contains the kubernetes configuration files for managing Cloud Infrastructure related to SDLC (Software Development Life Cycle) projects.

 The folder is structured as follows: